Rice + Water + Koji = Sake

 Our wine list, built on terroir & balance.

 The concept of terroir is most worshipped in old-world wines.
 Therefore all wines in our cellar hail from the classical European regions, particularly France & Italy, followed by Germany, Austria, Spain, Portugal and also Lebanon.

 As you refer to our wine list, regions are noted in geographical order, starting from the North towards the Southern regions.
 The winery itself and respective labels are listed in descending order of quality and ability to reflect terroir.

 All our digestives are served by the glass for maximum appreciation.
 This includes the premium Japanese & Scotch whiskies, the French trio of Cognac, Armagnac & Calvados as well as rum from various Caribbean regions.

-An eye on the prize - The World of Fine Wine Awards.
+Winner of 3 stars - The World of Fine Wine Awards.

 Yuhei Teraoka • Chef Sommelier

 France - Côte du Rhône